benfrick/docs-portfolio/src/commerce/payment/api_payment.md

 |---|---|---|
 |**valididationURL**|**Required**|URL to call to validate you as a merchant and initiate an Apple Pay payment session|

->TIP: See the Apple Pay Developer's site for the list of supported domain names for Apple Test and Production environments for the [validationURL](https://developer.apple.com/documentation/applepayjs#2539292)
+>TIP: See the Apple Pay Developer's site for the list of supported domain names for Apple Test and Production environments for the <a href="https://developer.apple.com/documentation/applepayjs#2539292" target="_blank">validationURL</a>

 Sample *Start Apple Pay Session* request body:

 ```
 {
   "validationURL":"https://apple-pay-gateway-pr-pod1.apple.com/paymentservices/startSession"